dyfet/minicrypt/README.md

 and ease of use.
 This includes being able to reliably build endian neutral functions.
 There is a linkable library built for efficiency, but it has a very small footprint and each crypto function is made stand-alone.
-The goal is to keep minicrypt small, simple, safe, and convient to use.
+The goal is to keep minicrypt small, simple, safe, and convenient to use.

 Minicrypt requires CMake and any modern C compiler to build it.
 There should be no dependencies outside the libc standard library.
 Minicrypt  should build and